lonycell/grafana.v7/packages/grafana-toolkit/README.md

 # grafana-toolkit

-grafana-toolkit is a CLI that enables efficient development of Grafana plugins.
+grafana-toolkit is a CLI that enables efficient development of ThingSPIN plugins.
 We want to help our community focus on the core value of their plugins rather than all the setup required to develop them.

 ## Getting started